NJBPU Approves New Rockland Electric Company Rates

 In addition, Rockland Electric has invested to further storm-harden the electric system through smart grid automation projects.
 The smart grid integrates state-of-the-art equipment and technology with advances in computer analysis, communications, monitoring and control to significantly enhance system reliability, efficiency and overall quality of service.

 Rockland Electric Company is an electric utility that serves 73,000 customers in parts of Bergen, Passaic and Sussex County in New Jersey.
-Rockland Electric is a wholly owned subsidiary of Orange and Rockland Utilities, Inc., which is owned by Consolidated Edison, Inc.
+Rockland Electric is a wholly owned subsidiary of Orange and Rockland Utilities, Inc., which in turn is owned by Consolidated Edison, Inc.

 Was this information helpful?